RasaHQ/rasa/docs/docs/reference/rasa/core/brokers/kafka.md

   sender_id or not
 - `sasl_username` - Username for plain authentication.
 - `sasl_password` - Password for plain authentication.
+- `sasl_mechanism` - Authentication mechanism when security_protocol is
+  configured for SASL_PLAINTEXT or SASL_SSL.
+  Valid values are: PLAIN, GSSAPI, OAUTHBEARER, SCRAM-SHA-256, SCRAM-SHA-512.
+Default: `PLAIN`
 - `ssl_cafile` - Optional filename of ca file to use in certificate verification.
 - `ssl_certfile` - Optional filename of file in pem format containing